haoopeng/CNN-yelp-challenge-2016-sentiment-classification/README.md

 # CNN-yelp-challenge-2016-sentiment-classification
 This repository is the code for training a word level CNN for sentiment classification on [Yelp Challenge 2016 dataset](https://www.yelp.com/dataset_challenge).
 The code deals with the `yelp_academic_dataset_review.json` sub dataset, which has two columns namely "stars" and "text", and it contains about 5 million rows.
 The "stars" is the customers' rating from 1 to 5, the "text" field is the customers' review sentence.

 To train a CNN for sentiment classfication, I set those review whose star is greater than 2 as positive review, otherwise as negative one.
 In order to train the model on my machine in reasonable time, I sampled 1 million rows from it and get 399850 after removing those with `null` values.
-The model achieved 77.91% accuracy on the validation set after 2 epoch, you can chech it in the `train_keras_embedding.ipynb` file.
+The model achieved 77.91% accuracy on the validation set after 2 epoch, you can chech it in `train_keras_embedding.ipynb`.

+I also trained a multi-label classification model using the same architecture on the same data set.
+I got about 40% validation accuracy after 1 epoch training(it was intended for 2 epoch, but I don't have much time to train it).
+The result can be checked in `train_multi_class.ipynb`.
+You can encouraged to continue my work, please let me know if you get better result.

 ## Components
 This repository contains the following components: